Cherreads

 And somehow, that single connection had felt more significant than anything else in her young life.

 But that transformation wouldn't come immediately.
 First, there would be more meetings.
 More moments of connection.
-More reasons for a lonely demon girl to cling to the one person who'd ever treated her like she mattered.
+More reasons for a lonely demon girl to cling to the one person who'd ever treated her like she genuinely mattered.

 It would take years for them to grow into something that could never be called simple friendship again.